JiscMonitor/monitor-uk/docs/API/SEARCH.md

 # Search API

+The Search API provides both general public (though still authenticated) access to the public dataset, as well as access to an organisation's own content through a private API.

 ## Public

 This provides access to the entire public dataset, and allows queries on the bibliographic record data